 5. The fear of post wedding adaptation

-From the day you know who your future husband is, till the wedding day, one thought that is always on your mind is, “How will I adjust to the new family and lifestyle?”
 Irrespective of how long the couple has known each other, the whole social dynamic changes after marriage.
-This is when she starts analysing things she needs to change, things she is willing to change and things that she will never change.
-This analysis and the fear of change is always scary for the bride everywhere in the world.
+“Is my husband’s family going to accept me?”
+This is when she starts analyzing things she needs to change, things she is willing to change, and things that she will never change.

-Most of the bridal worries can be put away with practical solutions.
-Usually that’s the job of the bridesmaid, if you are lucky enough to find an efficient one.
-Or else the bride has to handle this situation herself before it gets out of control.
+Though the pre-wedding blues may seem like they’re going to leave you incapable of getting anything done, most of the bridal worries can be put away with practical solutions.
+Usually, that’s the job of the bridesmaid, if you are lucky enough to find an efficient one.
+Or else the bride has to handle the situation herself before it gets out of control.

 You have to learn to lighten up.
-Do whatever it takes to make you happy, even if it means eating your favourite ice cream.
+Do whatever it takes to make you happy, even if it means eating your favorite ice-cream.
 Your happy cheerful face will definitely divert attention from your waistline, if that’s what you are worried about.
 Only when you are calm, you can think logically and resolve any issue.

-If you ever doubt your decision about getting married, just jot down all the points that are worrying you.
-Then see how many are solvable and what are your options.
+If you ever doubt your decision to get married, just jot down all the points that are worrying you.
+Then see how many are solvable and what your options are.
 If you are honest with yourself, nothing can stop you from making the right decision.

 Every time you start getting jittery over your appearance or any other issue regarding the wedding, just breathe and remember that your partner is eager to marry you, for being you.
 Unless there is a natural calamity, nothing can ruin the day for you.

 5. Nothing can be perfect, and that’s okay